How to Elope in Connecticut: A Complete Guide for Modern Couples

 Winter (December-March)

-Local Tip: Fall books up quickly, often 6-9 months in advance, while winter offers more last-minute options with the bonus of potential snow-covered scenes.
+Fall books up quickly, often 6-9 months in advance, while winter offers more last-minute options with the bonus of potential snow-covered scenes.

 Top Connecticut Elopement Locations